web2000_desertshutterspeed_angie_payne_uot-2019_snow-canyon-23-edit

 Snow Canyon State Park | Angie Payne

-On the edges of ecosystems, eras or civilizations, you’ll find some of the most remarkable travel destinations.
+On the borders of ecosystems, eras or civilizations, you’ll Find some of the most remarkable travel destinations.
 Snow Canyon State Park is one such place.
-Located at the edge of the Mojave Desert, Great Basin and Colorado Plateau, Snow Canyon State Park explodes with dramatic geology perfect for your outdoor adventure — and photo opportunities.
+Located at the edge of the Mojave Desert, Great Basin and Colorado Plateau, Snow Canyon State Park explodes with dramatic geology perfect for outdoor adventure — and photo opportunities.
+Contrary to its name, Snow Canyon State Park stuns visitors with vibrant orange rock formations, petrified dunes, and unexpected pockets of water.
+The park gets its name from Erastus Snow, a key Mormon pioneer, and only occasionally receives dustings of snow.

-Cut by water, sculpted by wind and time, Snow Canyon’s Navajo sandstone cliffs share the same history and geology as Zion National Park to the east.
-You may find yourself wondering why it isn't a national park.
+Snow Canyon’s Navajo sandstone cliffs share the same history and geology as Zion National Park to the east.
+Cut by water and sculpted by wind and time, they may make you wonder why it isn't a national park.

 Travel Responsibly Utah State Parks